 Another thing I want to say while I'm at it: try considering this from any perspective other than Dr Mouse's.
 Imagine if one of the patients had the choice.
 Would you find it equally obvious that the dying patient would be wrong to kill one person to save themselves and four other innocents?
 Or even the backpacker's perspective: wouldn't you agree that he's incredibly selfish to refuse (even if it's understandable)?

-I'll have to admit here that according to my value system, refusing to make this sacrifice makes him a worse person and thus makes his life worth somewhat less.
-This works against the argument I'm trying to make here.
+Factor #-2: according to my value system, refusing to make this sacrifice makes him a worse person and thus makes his life worth somewhat less.

 But this probably still isn't enough.
-I realize there still seems to be a tremendous discrepancy between your intuition and what seems to be inevitable if the end justifies the means.
+I realize there's probably still a discrepancy between your intuition and what seems to be inevitable if the end justifies the means.
 So for the rest, I'm going to point out a significant amount of bias in the way the problem is stated.

 The first hint of bias is that the 5 people are introduced as one entity.
 Every time they're referred to, it's as "the five" and not as individuals.